-A 70,000ft2 bio-pharmaceutical manufacturing facility was constructed next to the main TRI building.
+A 70,000ft² biopharmaceutical manufacturing facility was built next to the main TRI building.
 The new facility accommodates a mammalian biopharmaceutical production facility.
-The TRI facility is located near the Pharmacy Australia Centre of Excellence.
+It is located near the Pharmacy Australia Centre of Excellence.

 The biopharmaceutical plant was built at a cost of A$65m ($50m) and was commissioned in October 2013.

-The Translational Research Institute project is sponsored by a joint venture between the University of Queensland’s Diamantina Institute, Mater Medical Research Institute (MMRI) and the Princess Alexandra Hospital’s Centres for Health Research, along with the Queensland University of Technology’s Institute of Health and Biomedical Innovation.
+The TRI project is sponsored by a joint venture between the University of Queensland’s Diamantina Institute, Mater Medical Research Institute and the Princess Alexandra Hospital’s Centres for Health Research, along with the Queensland University of Technology’s Institute of Health and Biomedical Innovation.

-The purpose of the project is to increase the investment as well as commercialisation of the medical breakthroughs in Australia, to improve disease-specific research networks of researchers and clinicians.
-In addition, the project is for improving the health standards of Australians by introducing new medical prophylactic therapies and treatments.
+The project’s purpose is to increase investment in and commercialisation of medical breakthroughs in Australia to improve disease-specific research networks of researchers and clinicians.
+In addition, the aims to improve Australian health standards by introducing new medical prophylactic therapies and treatments.

 The TRI facilitates the discovery, production and testing of biopharmaceuticals and treatments.
 The research focus is on cancer, diabetes, obesity and liver diseases, as well as on inflammatory diseases such as HIV, malaria and bone and joint diseases.

-The biopharmaceutical manufacturing facility assists new biologic drug developers to outsource the development, as well as provide technical and economical assistance.
+The biopharmaceutical manufacturing facility is designed to help developers of new biologic drugs to outsource their development, as well as providing technical and economical assistance.
 It houses a pilot plant to help bring newly discovered drugs to pilot commercialisation.

-It aims to ensure Australian bioresearch progresses quickly from the lab work to late-stage research in a clinical setting using high-purity material.
+The TRI aims to ensure Australian bioresearch progresses quickly from lab work to late-stage research in a clinical setting using high-purity material.

-The TRI building has a space of 32,000ft2.
-It has seven storeys, which include four floors of laboratory research, administration and teaching facilities.
-It houses approximately 700 researchers.
+The TRI building covers a 32,000ft² total area and has seven storeys, including four floors of laboratory research, administration and teaching facilities.
+It houses around 700 researchers.

 It also has an animal house, a cell therapies facility, staff support spaces, a large lecture theatre and advanced education facilities.